josemvas/jobrun/README.rst

 python-j2q
 ##########

-An unified command line tool to submit jobs to PBS, LSF and SLURM based computing clusters
+An unified command line tool to submit jobs to PBS, LSF and SLURM based computer clusters